Steven T. Seagle: Career

 In 2000, Seagle co-founded Man of Action Studios – later Man of Action Entertainment – a creative think tank, writers collective, and production house, with fellow partners and comic book creators Joe Casey, Joe Kelly, and Duncan Rouleau.
 Man of Action scripted four short films for an independent producer before being tapped to write the script for Activision's X-Men: Legends video game.
+Their third professional credit was the original animation series Ben 10, which aired on Cartoon Network and spawned a media franchise.

-Their third professional credit was the original animation series Ben 10 which they created and sold to Cartoon Network.
-The original series ran for 52 episodes and has so far spawned sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien, Ben 10: Omniverse, the 2016 reboot, two live action made-for TV-movies, a live stage show, as well as a roller coaster attraction in England.
-Their second original creation for Cartoon Network, Generator Rex, aired sixty episodes and crossed over with Ben 10 in 2011.
+Man of Action's second original creation for Cartoon Network, Generator Rex, aired sixty episodes and crossed over with Ben 10 in the 2011 special "Ben 10/Generator Rex: Heroes United".
 With Man of Action, Seagle was supervising producer on Ultimate Spider-Man on Disney XD, which premiered in April 2012.
 Seagle and Man of Action also served as co-executive producer duties on Disney XD's Avengers Assemble.
-Seagle and Man of Action co-created Zak Storm which airs on Netflix, and developed and executive produce MegaMan:Fully Charged, and Bakugan Battle Planet which both air on Cartoon Network in the U.S.
+Seagle and Man of Action co-created Zak Storm which airs on Netflix, and developed and executive produce Mega Man: Fully Charged, and Bakugan Battle Planet which both air on Cartoon Network in the U.S.

 In November 2014, Disney in their first animated collaboration with Marvel Comics premiered Big Hero 6, a film based on the team co-created by Seagle and his Man of Action Entertainment partner Duncan Rouleau.
 Seagle's original comic book series House of Secrets was sold as a feature to Marc Canton/Warner Brothers, and Seagle wrote the screenplay (unproduced).
 The same week Seagle also sold and wrote the genre action pilot Carnival to FOX in association with Spelling Entertainment (unproduced), as well as and the female action/comedy Dot’s Bots to Mainframe Animation.